JT-Gresham/AIInAAL/README.md

      - The shared1 folder is provided as a structure template, so if you don't have a "shared" folder, just rename it by removing the 1 at the end.
      - I have noticed that some node packages require tensorflow or onnxruntime.
 Be cautious what you install.
 Look at the package requirements.txt file.
           Some custom nodes packages can break your install since they will try to install packages through pip.
+*   Ollama + OpenWebUI
+     - I've implemented the portable version of ollama created by the IPEX team.
+It is created as a standalone, but I'm made some modifications so it works with the AIInAAL framework.
+     - IMPORTANT: Make sure that ReBAR is enabled properly in your BIOS and is fully functional.
+I found a setting I needed to set that was causing Ollama to load the LLM properly into VRAM, but would only run inference through the CPU.
+Getting ReBAR set properly makes the LLM responses FLY on my
+          A770.
+The ReBAR functionality is absolutely worth the time to check and re-check.

 *   OmniGen (WIP but generating images)
      -TODO:  Shared folder links